laminas/laminas-feed/docs/book/consuming-atom.md

 > ## Importing requires an HTTP client
 >
-> To import a feed, you will need to have an [HTTP client](zend.feed.http-clients)
+> To import a feed, you will need to have an [HTTP client](laminas.feed.http-clients)
 > available.
 >
-> If you are not using zend-http, you will need to inject `Reader` with the HTTP
+> If you are not using laminas-http, you will need to inject `Reader` with the HTTP
 > client.
 See the [section on providing a client to Reader](http-clients.md#providing-a-client-to-reader).

 In an Atom feed, you can expect to find the following feed properties: